mahek-p41/cynergi/README.md

 	2. Then we need the zip program so run `choco install zip`
 2. Need to checkout the [cynergi-dev-environment](http://gitlab.hightouchinc.com/cynergi2019/cynergi-dev-environment) project.
 3. Install [SDK Man](https://sdkman.io/)
-   1. Easiest way is to open a bash termail (Git Bash if you are on Windows)
+   1. Easiest way is to open a bash terminal (Git Bash if you are on Windows)
+      1. Make a backup of your bash profile files because sometimes the SDK Man install script seems to break bash on wndows
+         1. `cp ~/.bashrc ~/.bashrc.old`
+         2. `cp ~/.profile ~/.profile.old`
    2. Execute `curl -s "https://get.sdkman.io" | bash`
       1. There will be some instructions from the SDK Man installer about opening a new shell or sourcing a script.
          Either option is fine as long as we now have access to the `sdk` command.
-   3. This does seem to cause a weird issue on Windows with destroying the original bash profile so you'll need to create a a new one and add the required SDK Man config lines to the end of that file which you should be able to do with the following command
+   3. This does seem to cause a weird issue on Windows with destroying the original bash profile so you'll need to restore the copies made above if when you startup Git Bash it says it can't find a profile and has created a new one.
+      You'll need to restore the `.old` from above and then append the required SDK Man config lines to the end of that file which you should be able to do with the following command, making sure you put it in the right file.
+The command below points at .profile
 ```
 cat > ~/.profile <<EOF
 export SDKMAN_DIR="/c/Users/$USERNAME/.sdkman"